pygreece/community/organization/bylaws/en.md

 The election committee, selected by the previous board, has no right to participate in the elections.
 The committee:

 - Hosts the vote to confirm that the financial status of the organization is acceptable by the GA & to end the previous board term.
-- Hosts the vote that decides the format of the Directors elections.
+- Decides on the voting process that outlines the format of the Directors elections.
 - Decides beforehand the process of resolving ties.
 - Hosts the vote for the next board of directors.